Mission, Goals & Outcomes

 Enhance student's ability to work independently and collaboratively while developing professional competencies of a dietitian as identified by the Academy of Nutrition and Dietetics.

-Provide an environment that supports the program's unique Nutrition Education emphasis, including varied opportunities, experiences and instructional presentations for nutrition education throughout the MS and DI programs.
+Provide an environment that supports the program's unique Nutrition Education emphasis, including varied opportunities, experiences and instructional presentations for nutrition education throughout the graduate coursework and Dietetic Internship experiences.

 STUDENT LEARNING OUTCOMES